 - Now we need to create one bucket called springbootprojects in AWS S3 and upload the jar file generated in the target directory of the project

-- Make sure you create the bucket in ap-south-1 region in S3, as our user data script is written as per that only, if you create it in different region then please change the region in the User data script, otherwise Ec2 will not be able to copy the file.
+- Make sure you create the bucket in ap-south-1 region in S3, as our user data script is written, as per that only, if you create it in a different region.
+Then please change the region in the User data script, otherwise, Ec2 will not be able to copy the file.

 - Here is the guideline on how to create and upload files in AWS S3. https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html